jordanbmowry/restaurant-reservation/README.md

   I only want to allow reservations to be created during business hours, up to 60 minutes before closing so that users do not accidentally create a reservation for a time we cannot accommodate.

+Backend responding with error message for new reservation for 9:35 PM (restaurant closes at 10:30 PM).
 ![Bad reservation 4](readme-screenshots/US-3.png)

 - ### US-04 Seat reservation